Alireza2317/Snake_RL/README.md

-# Reinforcement Learning Snake Game 🐍
+# Reinforcement Learning in Snake Game 🐍

 This project is an implementation of a **Reinforcement Learning (RL) agent** to play the classic Snake game.
-The RL agent should learn to navigate, avoid obstacles, and collect food by maximizing rewards in a grid world.
+The RL agent should learn to navigate, avoid collisions, and collect food by maximizing rewards in a grid world.

 ## Features
 - **Customizable RL Agent**: Train the agent using a neural network for decision-making.